BlasBenito/spatialRF/README.md

 forest hyperparameters, assess model performance on spatially independent data folds, and examine the resulting models via importance plots, response curves, and response surfaces.

+# Applications

+The goal of `spatialRF` is to help fitting *explanatory spatial regression*, where the target is to understand how a set of predictors and the spatial structure of the data influences a response variable.
+Therefore, the analyses implemented in the package can be applied to any spatial dataset, regular or irregular, with a sample size between \~100 and \~5000 cases (the higher end will depend on the RAM memory available), a quantitative response variable, and a more or less large set of predictive variables.

+Due to the special nature of the spatial predictors it uses to represent the spatial structure of the training data, there are many things this package **cannot do**:

+-   Predict model results over raster data.

+-   Predict a model result over another region with a different spatial structure.

+-   Work with “big data”, whatever that means.

+-   Fit species distribution models (can deal with abundance modeling though).

+-   Imputation or extrapolation (it can be done, but models based on spatial predictors are hardly transferable).

+-   Take temporal autocorrelation into account (but this is something that might be implemented later on).

+If after considering these limitations you are still interested, follow me, I will show you how it works.

 # Install